huy-hoang-eh/sentinels_slack_bot/template/jira/plan.md

 - "Create comprehensive project status report with all required sections"
 - "Process and format data into the requested output structure"
 - "Generate complete summary with all necessary details and formatting"

+### Data Cleaning Guidelines
+Include data cleaning steps when:
+- Raw API responses contain sensitive information (passwords, tokens, personal data)
+- Retrieved data has unnecessary fields that bloat the response
+- Data needs sanitization for summary or reporting purposes
+- Custom tools are available for data filtering

+Examples of data cleaning steps:
+- "Clean retrieved issue data by removing sensitive fields and unnecessary metadata"
+- "Filter JIRA response to include only essential fields for summary generation"
+- "Sanitize user data by removing personal identifiers and internal references"
+- "Process raw API response to extract only relevant information for the report"

 ## Quality Assurance